Holden Commodore: VE (2006–2013)

 In late 2008 Holden made changes to the VE Commodore, including the addition of a passenger seatbelt-reminder system.
 The rollout of such modifications allowed the VE range to be upgraded in stages (dependent on model) to the five-star ANCAP safety rating during 2008 and 2009.

 The September 2009 MY10 update to the VE Commodore platform introduces a new standard engine–a 3.0-litre Spark Ignition Direct Injection (SIDI) V6 on the Omega and Berlina, with a 3.6-litre version of the same reserved for all other V6 variants.
 The standard transmission is now a six-speed GM 6L50 automatic, replacing the four-speed in Omega and Berlina models and the five-speed in higher luxury levels.
 A six-speed manual is still available in sport models.
 Holden claims the newer powertrains would provide better fuel economy than some smaller four-cylinder cars; the 3.0-litre version is rated at 9.3 L/100 km.
 The 3.0L produces 190 kW, more than the earlier 3.6L and more than the old 5.0L Holden V8.
 The new 3.6 produces a fraction more at 210 kW although the difference is negligible in real world driving.

 In mid-2010 Holden released the VE Series 2 (VEII).
-The major difference saw the introduction of the Holden iQ system, a centre-mounted LCD display that provides navigation, Bluetooth, and controls to the stereo.
+The major difference saw the introduction of the Holden iQ system, a centre-mounted LCD screen that provides navigation, Bluetooth, and controls to the stereo.
 There were also small alterations to the styling and a number of other changes.